A Bernstein-von Mises theorem for smooth functionals in semiparametric models

 We can then rewrite $I_n$ as

-and Theorem \ref{lem:laplace} is proved using condition \eqref{big:cond}, together with the fact that, see Section 1 of the supplement \cite{castillo:rousseau:suppl}, convergence of Laplace transforms for all $t$ in probability implies convergence in distribution in probability. $\Box$
+and Theorem~\ref{lem:laplace} is proved using condition \eqref {big:cond}, together with the fact that (see Section~1 of Castillo and Rousseau \cite {castillo:rousseau:suppl}), convergence of Laplace transforms for all $t$ in probability implies convergence in distribution in probability.

-\subsection{Proof of Theorem \ref{thm-fundensity}}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{thmm-fundensity}}{4.1}}

-One can define $\psiu = \psit + c$ for any constant $c$, since the inner product associated to the LAN norm corresponds to re-centered quantities.
-In particular for all $\eta = \log f$
+One can define $\psi_0^{(1)}= \tilde{\psi}_{f_0}+ c$ for any constant $c$, since the inner product associated to the LAN norm corresponds to re-centered quantities.
+In particular, for all $\eta= \log f$